 Accordingly, "X is moral if X is a lot of fun" is not a recognition rule for morals because, when applied to any of the specific subject matters over which moral theories range, the property of being a lot of fun is not a reason for endorsement from a plural perspective.
-We do not in fact recognize it as reason to endorse capital punishment or promise keeping or any of the subjects that normally raise moral questions.29 We do recognize it as a reason for endorsement when the subject is amusement parks, but that would make it a basis for moral endorsement only if amusement parks as such were among the pretheoretically given subject matters of moral inquiry,
+We do not in fact recognize it as reason to endorse capital punishment or promise keeping or any of the subjects that normally raise moral questions.
+We do recognize it as a reason for endorsement when the subject is amusement parks, but that would make it a basis for moral endorsement only if amusement parks as such were among the pretheoretically given subject matters of moral inquiry, and they are not.
+A moral perspective is more specific than a plural perspective not because it is a more narrowly defined perspective, but rather because it consists of taking a plural perspective only with respect to issues already defined, intuitively and pretheoretically, as moral issues.

-- 28. Note that this is a characterization of the perspective from which we formulate recognition rules.
+28. Note that this is a characterization of the perspective from which we formulate recognition rules.
 Whether being moral necessarily involves taking a plural perspective is a separate question.
 (Do morality's rules of conduct include an injunction to take a plural perspective?
-No, they do not, any more than the rules of the road include an injunction to read the signs.) - 29.
-I suppose that if all we knew was that X is a lot of fun and does no harm whatsoever, then we might consider that grounds for endorsing X as morally permissible.
+No, they do not, any more than the rules of the road include an injunction to read the signs.)

+29. I suppose that if all we knew was that X is a lot of fun and does no harm whatsoever, then we might consider that grounds for endorsing X as morally permissible.
 If given the additional information that X = D is neyland, we might not retract our endorsement.
 We would not have judged X to be morally required, though, even before learning that X = D is neyland.